Classification of hyperbolic Dehn fillings I: Background

 Theorem \ref{19090804} (as well as Corollary \ref{20080403}) will play an utmost important role in the paper.
-Thanks to the theorem, studying the distribution of torsion anomalous Dehn filling points over a holonomy variety $\mathcal{X}$ is reduced to studying the distribution of torsion anomalous subvarieties of $\mathcal{X}$.
-In particular, when $\mathcal{X}$ is given as the product of two identical copies of the holonomy variety of a $2$-cusped hyperbolic $3$-manifold, by analyzing the structure of its anomalous subvarieties thoroughly via Theorems \ref{potential} and \ref{struc}, our problem (i.e. the one discussed in Section \ref{22080901} or \ref{Dehn}) is farther broken down into several Zilber-Pink type cases that Theorem \ref{20102701}-\ref{22060101} are applicable.
+Thanks to the theorem, the study of the distribution of torsion anomalous Dehn filling points over a holonomy variety $\mathcal{X}$ is reduced to analyzing the distribution of torsion anomalous subvarieties of $\mathcal{X}$.
+This allows us to incorporate the discussion from Section \ref{22030101} and combine it with various results presented in this subsection, including Theorems \ref{20102701}-\ref{22060101} as well as Corollaries \ref{21021602}-\ref{24100901}, to prove the main result.

 \begin{remark} \normalfont For $P$ given as in the statement of Corollary \ref{20080403}, one can find an algebraic subgroup $H$ of dimension $n$ such that $P\in \mathcal{X}\cap H$ and $\mathcal{X}\cap_P H$ is a torsion anomalous subvariety of $\mathcal{X}$.
 In particular, if the \textit{norm} of $ X_1^{a_1}\cdots X_n^{a_n}=1$ is defined to be $\sum_{k=1}^na_k^2$, then $H$ is obtained by taking norm minimizing equations that vanish at $P$.
 See Lemma 8.1 in \cite{BMZ0} for detailed accounts. \end{remark}